 In the zero hour, a very good friend of both mine and Damon’s returned from a dig in Africa to find that his relationship of seven years was crumbling and flawed.
 He became our fifth and final roommate.
 So, here we were, five bachelors living out their senior years, bitter, confused and finding solace in each other, and frankly, parties.
 (We even recorded the Violent Femmes’ “Girl Trouble” for our outgoing answering machine message).
 While we remained friends and roommates, so too did our exes.
 I know what we would talk about, can only imagine what they talked about, and cannot even begin to wonder what John and Christine McVie, Mick Fleetwood, Lindsey Buckingham and Stevie Nicks talked about, let alone how they got through an entire recording process together after their drama.

 It is now part of legend, the recording of Rumours, possibly becoming even more widely known than the music itself.
-The McVies were divorcing, so was Fleetwood with his wife, and Buckingham and Nicks had split as a couple, all before beginning to record what would be a cathartic and bitter, yet poppy and accessable, infamous album.
+The McVies were divorcing, so was Fleetwood with his wife, and Buckingham and Nicks had split as a couple, all before beginning to record what would be a cathartic and bitter, yet poppy and accessible, infamous album.
 Chuck Klosterman, in his new book Killing Yourself to Live puts it best by quoting his friend Quincy, who, in an argument with Klosterman about Rumours and who had the moral high ground, Buckingham or Nicks, says, “the fact that Lindsey Buckingham even wrote a song like this [‘Go Your Own Way’] proves he’s a jackass.
 What kind of asshole forces his ex-girlfriend to sing backing vocals on a song that accuses her of being a slut?”
 I myself am torn about my personal feelings regarding the album’s participants.
 I find Buckingham to be a vastly underrated songwriter, the first to admit Brian Wilson’s rippling influences.
-I find Nicks to be one of the sexiest personas in rock, petite and earthy, belied by her incredibly sultry voice.
+I find Nicks to be one of the most enchanting personas in rock, petite and earthy, belied by her smoky vocals.
 To me, these two are what made Rumours so popular.

 I can’t think of many people who talk about the McVie relationship before theirs, nor about the tall and skinny living Muppet that is Mick Fleetwood (Animal is supposedly based on him).
 Their dynamic and songwriting, Lindsey’s “Second Hand News,” “Never Going Back Again,” “Go Your Own Way,” and his portions of “The Chain,” along with Stevie’s “Dreams,” “I Don’t Want to Know,” and “Gold Dust Woman” make up the bulk of the album.
 Sure, Christine McVie’s “Don’t Stop” is a runaway radio hit, but could have been easily replaced on the album with Stevie’s single “Silver Springs,” a song which later appeared on the deluxe version of the album.
 McVie’s “Songbird” and “Oh Daddy” are beautiful and touching, but contain nowhere near the bitter vindictiveness of the prior two songwriters’ tunes.
 “You Make Loving Fun” is probably McVie’s greatest contribution to the record.